rajeshpleti/SITHARAMA/elysiumanalytics.md

 The sum of count of Alerts from the particular type of source are displayed as volume.
 It displays for the event time,corresponding to Source name of alert_type is displayed.
 It displays for the last 30 days.

+**Alerts Origination from geo**
+It displays the count of alerts by the geo location.
+The location comes under country, city, latitude, longitude.
+Based on the alert description and alert identifier alerts origination is mapped

 ![alertsdashboard1](alertsdashboard1.PNG)

 ![alertsdashboard2.PNG](alertsdashboard2.PNG)